 - Our duty of confidentiality to you lasts forever, it does not end when the relationship ends.

 2. Disclosure of Risks to Unrepresented Parties: If a consumer chooses to be an unrepresented party this form goes into more detail about what a Realtor can and cannot do for you.
 In a nut shell, the Realtor can provide general information but cannot offer an opinion, provide advice, negotiate on your behalf and the Realtor must not receive any personal or confidential information from you such as financial, motivation for buying or selling or price and terms that would be acceptable to you.
 They can provide standard contracts and other documents, and fill them out at your direction.
 They cannot advise or suggest what to put in the contract such as price, deposit, dates, included items and subject to terms (financing, inspection, insurance, title and many other special terms).
-This from, and the Realtor, will advise you to get independent professional (legal) advice.
+This form, and the Realtor, will advise you to get independent professional (legal) advice.

 I see real problems with working with an unrepresented buyer.
 Firstly, when I show a listing, or a property, I often see things